Blending Ocean Plastic to Achieve Performance and Costing Goals

-Currently, the price of recycled ocean plastics is on average 15-20% higher than virgin plastic.
-At times this can blow the hair back on any procurement team, as they are tasked with shaving costs in order to hit target price points.
-A great way to counteract the increase in cost, is to understand the value in sustainability.
+Currently, the price of recycled ocean plastics is typically 15-20% higher than virgin plastic.
+This can be a real challenge for on any procurement team tasked with shaving costs to hit target price points.
+But a great way to mitigate the cost increase is understanding the value of sustainability.

-To start, we recommend blending as the first exercise for a company to get their foot in the door with ocean plastics.
-The first project is typically the hardest to undertake and we have found that by blending ocean plastics with standard post-consumer-recycled plastics, you create a winning outcome.
+To start, we recommend blending as an initial exercise for companies to get their feet wet with ocean plastics.
+Since the first project is typically the hardest, blending ocean plastics with standard post-consumer-recycled plastics, can create an initial win to then build on.

-Blending allows engineers at the product and manufacturing level to have further control of the material throughout the manufacturing process.
-This also ensures a higher likelihood for success on the initial trials, and ultimately production runs.
-We strongly advise a crawl, walk strategy to be put in place so that internal expectations aren’t set too high and too much strain is placed on your team.
+Blending allows engineers at the product and manufacturing levels to have more control of the material throughout the manufacturing process.
+This ensures a higher likelihood for success for the initial trials, ultimately leading to the first production runs.
+Using a crawl, walk, run strategy ensures internal expectations aren’t set too high and the team isn't placed under too much strain.

 From a marketing perspective, blending also allows room for growth in messaging.
-The gathering of new data points ensures that you are on the right track with your customers.
-As we have seen with many of our partners, consumers are willing to engage in the concept of blending, as long as the value of ‘why’ is clearly communicated.
+Gathering new data points ensures the messagings resonates with customers and generates a positive response.
+Many Oceanworks partners have found consumers willing to engage in the concept of blending, as long as the rationale is clearly communicated.

-The notion of trying goes a long way in the world of ocean plastics.
-Brands that are benefiting the most, are the ones who are currently in the market or about to be in the market.
-Taking the time, resources and capital to deploy sustainable solutions within your product line is a noble mission, and one you will find simple and repetitive once your first product starts to be produced.
+Effort goes a long way in the world of ocean plastics.
+Brands benefiting the most are those currently in the market or about to enter it.
+Committing the time, resources, and capital to deploy sustainable solutions within a product line is a noble mission that companies find simple and repeatable once the first product is produced.